technologiestiftung/giessdenkiez-de-postgres-api/README.md

 ```

 See the [docs/api.http](./docs/api.http) file for more examples or take a look into the API documentation in your local supabase instance under http://localhost:54323/project/default/api?page=users

+#### Supabase Edge Functions
+To run the Supabase Edge Functions locally:

+- Setup the .env file in [supabase/.env](supabase/.env) according to [supabase/.env.sample](supabase/.env.sample)
+- Note: The env variables `SUPABASE_SERVICE_ROLE_KEY` and `SUPABASE_URL` are injected automatically and can't be set the in the [supabase/.env](supabase/.env) file.
+If you want to overwrite them, you have to rename the environment variables to not start with `SUPABASE_`.
+For reference, see: https://supabase.com/docs/guides/functions/secrets
+- With the environment variables setup correctly, execute `supabase functions serve --no-verify-jwt --env-file supabase/.env`

+To deploy the Edge Functions in your linked remote Supabase project, execute:
+- `supabase functions deploy`
+- Make sure that you set the proper environment variables in the remote Supabase project too

 ## Tests